Wednesday, 26 December 2012

 7 Harley Road, Hampstead, London

 These first two songs I do not know but have transcribed what I can make out.
-Are they family songs, does anyone know these as I have been unable to pin them down, or indeed can you make out the missing lines?
+Are they family songs, does anyone know these for I have been unable to pin them down, or indeed can you make out the missing lines?

-Wipe sleep from now your eyes,
+Shake sleep from now your eyes,

-The stars are pretty faded,
+The stars are quickly fading,

-The sun is in the sky.
+The sun is in the skies.

-The cuckoo calls you up,
+The cuckoo calls you up!

-Cuckoo cuckoo,
+Cuckoo!
+Cuckoo

-The cuckoo calls you up.
+The cuckoo calls you up!

 We are the..............